matloff/revisit/README.md

 **loadb(br):**  Loads a branch.

-**runb(startline,throughline):**  Runs a branch through a user-specified set of lines in the code, pausing at the end. (*Restriction:* The start and finish lines cannot be inside a function, including loops and if-then-else.)
+**runb(startline,throughline):**  Runs a branch through a user-specified set of lines in the code, pausing at the end.
+By default, these are the numbers of the first and last lines of the code, but other numbers can be specified.
+Use 'c' to continue from the current line, or 's' to execute just the current line.  (*Restriction:* The start and finish lines cannot be inside a function, including loops and if-then-else.)

 **saveb(branchnum,desc):**  Save all the code changes to a new branch with the given name and brief description.

 **edt():**  Make a change to the current code.
 Primitive for now.